spatie/laravel-migrate-fresh/README.md

 ## Testing

-In order for the test to be run you should we set up a empty mysql database `laravel_migrate_fresh` .
+In order for the test to be run you should set up an empty mysql database `laravel_migrate_fresh` .
 The username should be `root`, the required password should be empty.

 ``` bash
 $ composer test